-In March 2001, the Company implemented a restructuring plan related to the Softimage operations.
-As a result, 47 employees were terminated, primarily in Montreal, Canada, and the Company vacated a leased facility in California.
-In connection with this plan, the Company recorded a \$1.3 million restructuring charge during the first quarter of 2001.
-The restructuring charge included approximately \$1.1 million for severance and related costs of terminated employees and \$0.2 million for facility vacancy costs, including a non-cancelable lease commitment.
+During the six months ended June 30, 2001, the Company implemented restructuring plans resulting in the termination of 54 employees, primarily related to its Softimage operations in Montreal, Canada, and the vacating of a leased facility in California.
+The Company incurred charges of approximately \$1.5 million under these plans, which included \$1.3 million for severance and related costs of the terminated employees and \$0.2 million for facility vacancy costs, including a non-cancelable lease commitment.

 In December 1999, the Company entered into an agreement to sell its Italian subsidiary to a third party, which established the entity as a distributor of Avid products.
 The sale was completed in the first quarter of 2000.
-The Company incurred and recorded a loss of approximately \$2.0 million relating to the sale, including a reserve of \$1.0 million for the Company's guarantee of the new entity's line of credit with a bank.
-This guarantee ended on January 31, 2001 without requiring any cash payment by Avid.
-Accordingly, in the quarter ended March 31, 2001, the Company recorded a credit of \$1.0 million associated with the reversal of the reserve, which was included under the caption restructuring and other costs, net, where the charge was originally recorded.
+In 1999, the Company incurred and recorded a loss of approximately \$2.0 million relating to the sale, including a reserve of \$1.0 million for the

+Company's guarantee of the new entity's line of credit with a bank and \$0.8 million for loans extended to the buyers in connection with the transaction.
+The line of credit guarantee ended on January 31, 2001 without requiring any cash payment by Avid.
+Accordingly, in the quarter ended March 31, 2001, the Company recorded a credit of \$1.0 million associated with the reversal of the reserve, which was included under the caption restructuring and other costs, net, where the charge had originally been recorded.
+In addition, in the quarter ended June 30, 2002, the Company received a payment of \$0.3 million under the note received as partial consideration from the buyers of the Italian subsidiary.
+The Company also received a payment of \$0.3 million under the note in the quarter ended June 30, 2001.
+These payments were recorded as credits to Restructuring and other costs, net, since the note was fully reserved when received.
+The payment received in the quarter ended June 30, 2002 satisfied the remaining balance of the note in full.

-Amortization of Acquisition-Related Intangible Assets
+Amortization of Acquisition-related Intangible Assets

 In connection with the August 1998 acquisition of the business of Softimage, the Company allocated \$88.2 million of the total purchase price of \$247.9 million to intangible assets, consisting of completed technologies, work force and trade name, and \$127.8 million to goodwill.
 During the second and third quarters of 2000 and the first quarter of 2001, the Company recorded additional intangible assets as it acquired three smaller companies, The Motion Factory, Inc., Pluto Technologies International Inc. and iNews, LLC.
-In connection with these acquisitions, the Company allocated \$6.5 million to intangible assets consisting of completed technologies and work force.
-Results for the quarters ended March 31, 2002 and 2001 reflect amortization of \$0.3 million and \$12.4 million, respectively, associated with these acquisition-related intangible assets.
+In connection with these acquisitions, the Company allocated \$6.5 million to intangible assets, consisting of completed technologies and work force.
+Results for the quarters ended June 30, 2002 and 2001 reflect amortization of \$0.3 million and \$13.1 million, respectively, associated with these acquisition-related intangible assets.
+Results for the six-month periods ended June 30, 2002 and 2001 reflect amortization of \$0.6 million and \$25.6 million, respectively, associated with these acquisition-related intangible assets.

-As of January 1, 2002, in connection with the adoption of SFAS 142, the Company reclassified \$1.1 million of previously recorded acquired work force to goodwill and, as a result, ceased amortizing such amount.
-During the first quarter of 2002, the Company recorded no goodwill or acquired workforce amortization as compared to approximately \$11.0 million in the same period in 2001.
+As of January 1, 2002, in connection with the adoption of SFAS 142, the Company reclassified \$1.1 million of previously recorded acquired work force to goodwill and, as a result, ceased amortizing this amount.
+During 2002 the Company recorded no goodwill or acquired workforce amortization as compared to approximately \$11.0 million and \$21.6 million in the three- and six-month periods ended June 30, 2001, respectively.